 How to get to the Vyne

-The Vyne is in the pretty village of Sherborne St John near Basingstoke in Hampshire, UK.
+The Vyne is located in the charming village of Sherborne St John, just outside Basingstoke in Hampshire, UK.

-The postcode is RG24 9HL.
-Once you get close, follow the National Trust brown signs and it is easy to find.
+The postcode for your GPS is RG24 9HL.
+When you get close, simply follow the brown National Trust brown signs and it’s really easy to find.

-If you are going by public transport, the nearest train station is in Basingstoke.
-However, it is about a 2-mile walk from here, so it’s probably easier to take a taxi.
+If you’re traveling by public transport, the nearest train station is Basingstoke, about 2 miles away.
+From there, it’s advisable to take a taxi.

 Opening hours at The Vyne